zanniemill49/va.gov-team/products/platform/documentation-site/research/confluence-pilot-research-2020/conversation-guide.md

 - Can you access the link? _Confirm they can get into the doc_
 - What questions do you have before we let you get to it?

-Okay, unless we hear from you in the direct message, we'll see you in about 15 minutes.
-If you end before we come back, shoot us a DM!
+Okay, unless we hear from you in the Zoom chat, we'll see you in about 15 minutes.
+If you end before we come back, shoot us a nessage in the Zoom chat!

-_End the zoom call_
+_Start 15 minute timer._

-_Start 15 minute timer_
+_Turn off video._

-_Monitor Slack DM to field for questions or messages from the participant_
+_Monitor Zoom chat to field for questions or messages from the participant._

-_After 15 minutes, send message to group DM with zoom link prompting everyone to re-join the Zoom call._
+_After 15 minutes, turn Zoom video back on._

 ## Post-activity interview (10 minutes)